 Can I change Medigap plans after my Open Enrollment Period?

 Under federal law, you have a guaranteed issue right to buy a Medicare Supplement plan (also known as MedSupp or Medigap) during the Medigap Open Enrollment Period, which begins the first month you have Medicare Part B and are age 65 or older.
 This means that during this six-month enrollment period, insurers cannot turn you down or charge you more because of a pre-existing health condition.

 There are some exceptions to the rule, however.
-You may have a guaranteed-issue right to buy a MedSupp policy if any of the following apply:
+In some situations, you have the guaranteed-issue right to buy a Medicare Supplement policy outside of your Medicare Supplement Open Enrollment Period: